dominicsalinger/code-challenge/README.md

 The aspects of your code we will assess include:

 * **Architecture**: How clean is the separation between the front-end and the back-end?
 Is the architecture simple and elegant while solving technical problems?
-* **Clarity**: Does the README clearly and concisely explains the problem and solution?
+* **Clarity**: Does the README clearly and concisely explain the problem and solution?
 Are technical tradeoffs explained?
 * **Correctness**: Does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 * **Code quality**: Is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
-Does object-oriented code follows principles such as the single responsibility principle?
+Does object-oriented code follow principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 * **Security**: Are there any obvious vulnerabilities?
 * **Performance**: Are there any obvious performance issues?
 * **UX**: Is the interface understandable and pleasing to use?
 Is it UI mobile-responsive?
 Is the API intuitive?
-* **Technical choices**: Do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?
+* **Technical choices**: Do choices of libraries, databases, architecture, etc. seem appropriate for the chosen application?

 ## Coding challenge

 If you don't have existing code to share, you can work on the full-stack coding challenge described below.
 Flat-rate compensation will be provided if you choose this option.

-Please organize, design, document and deploy your code as if it were going into production, then send us a link to the hosted repository.
+Please organize, design, document, and deploy your code as if it were going into production, then send us a link to the hosted repository.

 ### Functional spec